diogotcorreia/master-thesis/docs/content/ch01-introduction.typ

     How to design and implement a tool that can efficiently and accurately detect class pollution in Python?
   + #enum-label("rq-widespread")
-    Is class pollution in Python prevalent and exploitable in real world projects?
+    How prevalent and exploitable is class pollution in real world Python projects?
 ]

-These reflect the iterative process of understanding the vulnerability at hands, going over how to efficiently identify it, testing existing applications for its presence, and, finally, reaching a conclusion on how it compares to similar vulnerabilities.
+These reflect the iterative process of understanding the vulnerability at hand, ascertaining how to efficiently identify it, and, finally, testing existing applications for its presence.

-== Purpose
+== Purpose and Goals

+This project's primary objective is to uncover how widespread Python class pollution is and to empower developers with tooling to detect it.

-The purpose of this project is to generate awareness for this vulnerability in Python programs amongst the Python developer community.
+Furthermore, this project also aims to generate awareness for class pollution amongst the Python developer community.
-As previously stated, there has not been previous substantial research on this topic, and therefore the Python developers might not be aware of it, writing constructs that could lead to class pollution.
+As previously stated, there has not been previous substantial research on this topic, and therefore the Python community is largely unaware of the dangers of this type of vulnerability.
-If developers are aware of the existence of class pollution and its countermeasures, they can avoid writing vulnerable programs.
+If developers are aware of the existence of class pollution and its countermeasures, they can avoid writing vulnerable constructs that can lead to class pollution.

 Additionally, it hopes to inspire future research on the topic, which could improve the automated detection of class pollution, as outlined in @discussion:futurework.

-== Goals

-This project aims to uncover how widespread Python class pollution is amongst a sample of source-available Python projects, and if any of the discovered vulnerabilities are exploitable in practice, allowing developers to patch their respective applications.
-Additionally, a systematic investigation of the root causes of class pollution, as per @rq-causes-consequences[], will help developers avoid dangerous constructs.

 == Ethics & Sustainability

-As further outlined in @method, the designed tool has been run against various source-available projects that can be downloaded from @pypi and GitHub.
+As further outlined in @method, the dataset of projects utilised through this degree project contains only source-available projects that can be downloaded from @pypi and GitHub.
+When obtaining this dataset,
+all relevant APIs have been used sparingly and respecting the rate-limits in place, caching all responses to prevent unnecessary duplicate requests.

-All vulnerabilities found during the elaboration of this project have been responsibly disclosed to the respective developers and maintainers within a reasonable time frame, following standard disclosure procedures.
+Furthermore, all vulnerabilities found during the project's development have been responsibly disclosed to the respective developers and maintainers within a reasonable time frame, following standard disclosure procedures.